L5 / IC4 · 5–8 years

 Where Senior SE candidates fail

-A few common mistakes that get Senior SE candidates rejected even when they're otherwise strong.
-Worth spotting in a mock interview before they show up in a real one.
+A few common mistakes that get Senior SE candidates rejected even when they are otherwise strong.
+Worth catching in a mock interview before they show up in a real one.

 Walking through past deals as "I closed X" without naming the strategic insight that won them.